Using webhooks for push notifications

 Hooking is a concept that’s been around in software for a while.
 One use of a hook is to extend the functionality of existing software.
 Webhooks are a way to extend the functionality of Fulcrum while using standard web technology.

-The concept is straight-forward.
+The concept is straightforward.
 When your data changes, we push a notification to your server to alert you.
 This allows you to write software to do something with that data.

 More completely, changes to the data in your organization create events.
 Events contain information about that changed data.
 You register the URL of a server at which you’d like to be notified of these events.
-The events are then pushed to the webhook’s URL in an HTTP POST request.
+The events then push to the webhook’s URL in an HTTP POST request.
 Your server receives and can then process the event and data.

 The real power comes from the ways you can extend Fulcrum’s functionality with this simple mechanism.
 The push notifications your server receives can be used to kick off analysis or processing using your own software, tools, or services.
 You can write software to send email or text messages to interested parties, enable workflows such as quality assurance, or gather statistics about your data.
 We’re confident you’ll find many more use cases.